yhaochen/WBM_Haqiqi_example_instruction/README.md

 **password:anything**

-Users can first locate the directory to store the data (note: the data size is more than 1TB, make sure the computation system has available space), and then use the following "wget" command to download the data:
+Users can first locate the folder to store the data (note: the data size is more than 1TB, make sure the computation system has available space), and then use the following "wget" command to download the data:

 `wget --ftp-user=ftp --ftp-pass=anything -r ftp://merrimack.sr.unh.edu/US_CDL_v3_data`